gdthemis/PL1-2020/README.md

 # PL1-2020
-My solutions to 2020 exercises on course "Programing Languages 1"
+My solutions to 2020 exercises on course "Programing Languages 1".

-Contains the solutions and some testcases.
+As a task on that course, we had 3 problem sets with problems that had to be solved in multiple programming languages.

 ## Problem Set 1 :